eaobservatory/hedwig/doc/review/external_jcmt.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Are the details of the program dealt with / understood?
-* Are the target objects, coordinates, required integration times
-  and instrumentation correct?
+* Are the target objects, coordinates and instrumentation correct?
 * Is the telescope requested the correct one?

 Where would you place this proposal within the following scale?